firejoust/mineflayer-hologram/README.md

 </div>

 ### Features
-- Get the nearest position of a hologram
+- Get the general position of a hologram
 - Query holograms from text, regex or a position
 - Extract text components from a hologram